JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 Comedy: opposing forces are reconciliated
 Tragedy: high ideals fail, but we learn to accept our limitations (more wisdom less happynes)

+White: no way of writing history is more realistic than the others

 Kant: enlightenment is to become a mature person, ability to use own understanding (think for yourself)